 - How will future payments be made?

-How to Transfer Your Life Insurance Policy
+How to Transfer Ownership of Your Life Insurance Policy

 There are two options when it comes to transferring a life insurance policy: